 - Fitz and Simmons telling each other just how important they are to each other - Fitz is Simmons' "closest friend", and Simmons is "more than that" to Fitz, though he can't tell her how much more.
 So he shows her.

 - Nick Fury responding to Coulson's What the Hell, Hero? speech about T.A.H.I.T.I. being meant for a fallen Avenger with not only the fact that Fury considered Coulson an Avenger, but a true believer in S.H.I.E.L.D.'s founding principle of "protection", and caps it off with entrusting the rebuilding of the agency to Director Coulson.
 Coulson's face is just... indescribable.
 All that he's done, all that he's been, and he still can't believe how highly he's valued by all of S.H.I.E.L.D.

 - Skye does this in a Kirk Summation when she tells Ward that Fitz is a hero since he tried to give Ward a chance to explain himself.

 - There's something oddly touching and beautiful about Simmons's speech about the First Law of Thermodynamics and how it pertains to the afterlife.
 Nothing is ever destroyed, it just becomes something new.

 - Fury tells Simmons that she saved Fitz's life.
 She immediately insists that it was the other way around.

 - Skye and Simmons' hug when the Bus arrives at their new S.H.I.E.L.D. base.
 Simmons in particular looks like she really needs it.

-- In a crossover with a Tear Jerker, Simmons' whole final scene of the season sees her trying to maintain a reassuring smile and take a positive approach to Fitz's condition as she explains it to the others.
+- Simmons' whole final scene of the season sees her trying to maintain a reassuring smile and take a positive approach to Fitz's condition as she explains it to the others.

 - Skye bringing Ace a Hulk action figure.
 And later, she encourages Mike to go to him.